KangningZhang/DeepCaImX/README.md

 #### We used the samples from ABO dataset:
 https://github.com/AllenInstitute/AllenSDK/wiki/Use-the-Allen-Brain-Observatory-%E2%80%93-Visual-Coding-on-AWS.
 #### The segmentation ground truth can be found in the folder "Manually Labelled ROIs".
-#### The segmentation ground truth of layers 375, 550, 625 are manually labeled by us.
+#### The segmentation ground truth of depth 175, 275, 375, 550 and 625 um are manually labeled by us.
-#### The segmentation ground truth of layers 175 and 275 are based on the paper _S.
+#### The segmentation ground truth of layers 175 and 275 are assisted by the paper _S.
 Soltanian-Zadeh, K. Sahingur, S. Blau, Y. Gong, and S. Farsiu, "Fast and robust active neuron segmentation in two-photon calcium imaging using spatio-temporal deep-learning," Proceedings of the National Academy of Sciences (PNAS), 116(17), pp. 8554-8563, April 2019.
 DOI: 10.1073/pnas.1812995116_. (https://github.com/soltanianzadeh/STNeuroNet/tree/master/Markings/ABO).
 #### The code for creating ground truth of extracted traces can be found in "Prepro_Exp_Sample.ipynb" in the folder "Preprocessing of Experimental Sample".